Fintech innovation among air force industry companies has dropped off in the last three months

 Research and innovation in fintech in the air force equipment and technologies sector has declined in the last year.

-Figures for patent grants related to fintech followed a similar pattern to filings – shrinking from 26 in the three months ending July 2021 to 6 in the same period in 2022.
+Figures for patent grants related to fintech followed a similar pattern to filings – shrinking from 26 in the three months ending July 2021 to six in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.